sanger/crawler/README.md

 ### Docker

-If you do not have root access pyodbc will not work if you use brew Using the docker compose you can set up the full stack and it will also set the correct environment variables
+If you do not have root access pyodbc will not work if you use brew.
+Using the docker compose you can set up the full stack and it will also set the correct environment variables.

 To build the containers: